Trini Kwan: Season 1

 In Mighty Morphin Power Rangers, Trini makes her first appearance performing a Kata in the first episode.
 When Rita Repulsa escapes and begins wreaking havoc on Earth, Trini, along with her close friends Jason Lee Scott, Zack Taylor, Billy Cranston, and Kimberly Hart, is one of the five teens chosen by Zordon to receive great power, drawn from the spirits of the prehistoric animals.
 These powers allow them to transform into a fighting force known as the Power Rangers.
 Trini is chosen for her compassion, quick wits, and martial arts talent, and becomes the Yellow Power Ranger, given the Sabertooth Tiger Power Coin and the Sabertooth Tiger Dinozord.

 Trini is well-versed in kung fu.
 She would later become proficient in the art of Praying Mantis Kung Fu, mirroring Thuy Trang's real-life training in the martial art.
 Trini's signature fighting style included lightning-fast maneuvers and powerful high kicks.
 She attempts to neutralize foes with the least amount of force.
 Trini is one of the intellectuals of the team, often having to translate Billy's techno talk for the other Rangers.

-Generally soft-spoken and polite, Trini is a calm and warm person.
-She is an environmentalist.
-She is prepared to both push herself and put herself in danger for those she loves.